SolidLabResearch/miravi-a-linked-data-viewer/README.md

 ## Preface

-This repository defines a Web application in the directory `main` and some auxiliary tools for testing and supporting a demo in the directory `aux`.
+This repository defines a Web application in the directory `main` and some auxiliary tools for testing and supporting a demo in the directory `test`.

 ## Getting Started